Sylius/Sylius/docs/api/sorting_and_filtration.rst

 .. tip::

-    You can find a list of all search options in :doc:`GridBundle docs</components_and_bundles/bundles/SyliusGridBundle/filters>`.
+    You can find a list of all search options in `GridBundle docs <https://github.com/Sylius/SyliusGridBundle/blob/master/docs/index.md>`_.

 Example
 ^^^^^^^